AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/custom-domain-names/add-custom-domain-name.md

 # Adding a Custom Domain Name {#adding-cdn}

+Learn how to add a custom domain name using Cloud Manager.

+## Requirements {#requirements}

+You must fulfill these requirements before adding a custom domain name in Cloud Manager.

+* You must have added a domain SSL certificate for the domain you wish to add before adding a custom domain name as described in the document [Adding an SSL Certificate.](/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md)
+* You must have the **Business Owner** or **Deployment Manager** role to add a custom domain name in Cloud Manager.
+* You must be using the Fastly CDN.

+## Where to Add Custom Domain Names {#where}

 You can add a custom domain name from two locations in Cloud Manager:

 * [From the Domain Settings page](#adding-cdn-settings)
 * [From the Environments page](#adding-cdn-environments)

->[!NOTE]
->
->A user must have the **Business Owner** or **Deployment Manager** role to add a custom domain name in Cloud Manager, and you must be using the Fastly CDN.

-## Prerequisite {#prerequisite}

-You must add a domain SSL certificate for the domain you wish to add before adding a custom domain name.
-See the document [Adding an SSL Certificate](/help/implementing/cloud-manager/managing-ssl-certifications/add-ssl-certificate.md) for more information.

-## Adding a Custom Domain Name from the Domain Settings Page {#adding-cdn-settings}

 When adding a custom domain name, the domain will be served using the most specific, valid certificate.
 If multiple certificates have the same domain, then the most recently updated is chosen.
 Adobe recommends that you manage certificates such that there are no overlapping domains.

+The steps described in this document are based on Fastly.
+If you use a different CDN, you must configure your domain with the CDN you have chosen to use.

+## Adding a Custom Domain Name from the Domain Settings Page {#adding-cdn-settings}

 Follow these steps to add a custom domain name from the **Domain Settings** page.
-These steps are based on Fastly.
-If you use a different CDN, you must configure your domain with the CDN you have chosen to use.

 1. Log into Cloud Manager at [my.cloudmanager.adobe.com](https://my.cloudmanager.adobe.com/) and select the appropriate organization.